 Transition D4:D1.
-The assertion of ENC\EN as specified for OESS (as described in Section 2.7) results in the generation of a new frame key.
+The assertion of ENC_EN as specified for OESS (as described in Section 2.7) results in the generation of a new frame key.
+Transition D4:D1'.
+The assertion of ENC_DIS as specified for OESS (as described in Section 2.7) when the Advance Cipher option is enabled results in the generation of a new frame key.